-We introduce Gaussian RBFNet, a novel framework that leverages Gaussian Radial Basis Functions to represent neural fields efficiently.
+We introduce GNF, a novel framework that leverages Gaussian Radial basis Functions to represent neural fields efficiently.
 We demonstrate its effectiveness in representing 3D geometry, RGB images, and radiance fields.

 Our model (third figure from the left) stands out with its single decoding layer compared to other neural field models.